Rebecca Henry – A Walk in their Wellies blog

 Hiya, I’m Rebecca.
 A farming mum of 3 from Coleraine, Northern Ireland.
 I farm alongside my husband, Philip, and my father-in-law on our 4th generation dairy farm.
 We also have another farm comprising of sheep and some beef cattle.
 However, my latest passion has been in breeding the “world’s cutest sheep”-Valais Blacknose.

-From I was a tiny tot I had an obsession with animals.
+From when I was a tiny tot I had an obsession with animals.
 My mum wrote in my baby book that I’d grow up to be a vet, a zookeeper or a farmer’s wife.
 I guess I succeeded in one of those!
 After Philip and I got married life threw us some curveballs.
 I was working in insurance at the time and the decision was made I’d come home to farm.

 If I was coming home to farm full time, I wanted to have something I could call my own.
 So, I chose to enter the world of pedigree sheep.
 What better breed to go into than Valais Blacknose?
 They’re super cute, docile and are a dual-purpose breed.
 Despite their adorable looks they are high maintenance divas!
 Needing sheared every 6 months and regular feet checks, as they are used to grazing the side of a mountain in Switzerland not the rainy fields of Ireland.